flame-code/FLAME/docs/06_main.rst

     default: ``0``

     options: ``0, 1, 2, 3`` Increasing number for higher verbosity.

-.. warning:: This keyword is almost identical to verbosity.
-Which one should be documented/used?

 **nat**: (integer) Number of atoms involved in the simulation.